 Hackers Gain Access to Target Machines

 External attacks take many forms, from phishing to social engineering.
-Many seek to exploit or manipulate insiders, but sometimes hackers simply gain access to company resources with malicious code.
+Many seek to exploit or manipulate insiders, but sometimes cybercriminals simply gain access to company resources with malicious code.

 Over a period of time, they can exfiltrate data to external servers without being detected.